osiau/GIS713DataChallenge/Methods.md

 After acquiring these data from several reliable sources, corrplots were developed to compare the relative correlations that the factors have with COVID-19 cases and mortalities.
 Linear, quasi-binomial, binary, and quadratic regression models were conducted and optimized to explore the relationships that these “predictors” may have on COVID-19 cases and deaths per capita.
 These models, despite being significant, suggested weak relationships between the predictor variables and COVID-19 cases, deaths, and unemployment per capita.

+## Making decisions with Random Forest

+Random Forest Regression was used to identify features that contribute most to COVID-19 cases and deaths at the county scale.
+Random Forest is an ensemble model that is robust and able to handle large dimensions of data.
+Initial analyses included Moran’s I spatial autocorrelation analysis.
+Spatial autocorrelation was found to be significant in predicting cases, deaths, and unemployment rates.
+The model was trained using a 70/30 split between training and testing data, and validated with the full data set.

 ##### Find our analysis, data and methods on github: